By Andrew Westcott

 I decided that an array of 5 panels similar to that featured above wired in series would be suitable, requiring capacitors of a 200 volt rating, above the maximum they would be likely to receive even in cold weather.
 Too small a capacitance would lead to a high switching frequency, which if too fast could lead to heating losses in the capacitors and the MOSFET, so a decent amount of capacitance would be preferable to slow things down, with the benefit of sharing the discharge current between many capacitors.

-30 of the capacitors as pictured in the photo wired in parallel will give somewhat over 30,000µF of capacitance, suggesting a power dump duration of around 60 - 70 milliseconds or so into a 20 ohm load, nicely relaxed, although the system would work fine with far fewer.
+30 of the capacitors as pictured above wired in parallel will give somewhat over 30,000µF of capacitance, suggesting a power dump duration of around 60 - 70 milliseconds or so into a 20 ohm load, nicely relaxed, although the system would work fine with far fewer.
 I also intended to have an LED indication of when a dump was taking place, and at this duration, it would be easily visible.

 For sensing the voltage accumulated on the capacitor bank, half an LM393 dual comparator could be used, with a voltage reference connected to the -ve input.
 A resistor chain connected across the capacitor bank can sense a fraction of the stored voltage and input this to the +ve input, comparing that to the reference, with a resistor connected between output and the +ve input to provide the required degree of hysteresis.